Mississippi Golf Club

 3. Prepared Areas of Sand That are Not Bunkers

 The prepared areas of sand on the right side before the corner of hole #4 and between holes #14 and #15 are part of the general area.
 They are not bunkers.
+A player may ground their club in these areas without penalty.

 5. Yardage Markers